ksk75/HostelMate/README.md

 The application features a modern, premium design with Dark Mode support, glassmorphism elements, and fully responsive layouts optimized for both desktop and mobile devices.

 ---
-*Developed for MCA Final-Year Mini Project.*
+*Developed for MCA Final-Year Mini Project in College Of Engineering, Guindy.*